The formula for \(K\) matches which template?

 - \(\lim \limits _{t \to -\infty } B(t) = 0\)

-- \(\lim \limits _{t \to \infty } B(t) = -\infty \)
+- \(\lim \limits _{t \to \infty } B(t) = \infty \)

-This end-behavior gives us a range of \((-\infty , 0)\).
+The range is \((-\infty , 0)\).

 Our analysis agrees with the graph.